nitugmohan/DATA-441-Project2/README.md

  ```

 ## Adapt and modify the code for Gramfort’s version of Lowess to accommodate train and test sets with multidimensional features.

+## Test your new function on some real data sets with k-Fold cross-validations